theawesomecoder61/SZS-Tool/README.md

 **FOR USE WITH NINTENDO 3DS GAMES ONLY**.
 The `.szs` files from a Wii game **will not work**.

 ## Future plans
-- Add support for the following compressions:
+- Add support for the following compressions (and an example of a game that uses that compression):
   - NARC (3DS)
+    - Super Mario 3D Land
+  - RARC (GameCube, Wii)
+    - Super Mario Galaxy
   - SARC (Wii)
+    - New Super Mario Bros.
+Wii
   - U8 (Wii U)
+    - Mario Kart 8
 - Detect what compression a file uses and if it's valid
-- Add support for `.arc`, `.sarc`, `.narc`
+- Add support for `.arc`, `.carc`, `.narc` and `.sarc`
-- Rename "SZS Tool" to "Nintendo Archive Tool"
+- Rename the project to "Nintendo Archive Tool"
 - Clean up UI & code

 ## Compressing